 In the future Castle Car Park area, what are people doing?

-Getting as close to the Foss as possible – ideally close enough to get your feet wet! #GatheringPlace #GatheringWithWater #GatheringPlayfully
+Getting as close to the Foss as possible – ideally close enough to get their feet wet! #GatheringPlace #GatheringWithWater #GatheringPlayfully

 Sitting and perching, with a sandwich or an ice cream. #GatheringPlace

-Thinking, praying, saying the Mourner’s Kaddish and ‘facing the history of 1190’ in a place which this spatially connected to Clifford’s Towers and – like the plaque that is currently at the base of the motte – visually references Jewish history and faith. #GatheringPlace #GatheringHeritage
+Thinking, praying, saying the Mourner’s Kaddish and ‘facing the history of 1190’ in a place that is spatially connected to Clifford’s Towers and, like the plaque that is currently at the base of the motte, visually references Jewish history and faith. #GatheringPlace #GatheringHeritage

 Visitors to the Castle and Eye of York area understand the significance of Clifford’s Tower – including the significance of the daffodils.
-The main message visitors leave with is that 1190 was not the end of York’s Jewish Community and that it continues to thrive to this day. #GatheringPlace #GatheringHeritage
+A cruical message visitors leave with is that 1190 was not the end of York’s Jewish Community and that it continues to thrive to this day. #GatheringPlace #GatheringHeritage

-Following the old line of Castlegate to help find their way towards the new museum building.
+Following the old line of Castlegate to help find their way towards the new Castle Gateway Building.
 For this wider path to be textured, high contrast, playful and helping tell the story of the area so it works for people who are blind, partially sighted as well as for families. #GatheringPlace #GatheringHeritage #GatheringOnTheMove

 Understanding the Prison layout of the 19th and early 20th centuries – and some of the amazing stories of people who were imprisoned there, like chartist leader Fergus O’Connor but also less famous and everyday people too. #GatheringPlace #GatheringHeritage

-Seeing the Castle layout and how Castlegate connected the city to the Castle Gatehouse and understand how things have changed since. #GatheringPlace #GatheringHeritage
+Seeing the Castle layout, including the Southern Gateway, and how Castlegate connected the city to area and understanding how things have changed since. #GatheringPlace #GatheringHeritage